 By leaning on a loved one, you can take comfort in their strength and hold your head high.
 Most importantly, you send a message to anyone that would greet you with negativity that you’ve got someone to cover your back.

 Ultimately, it is Allah Almighty who is the Disposer of Affairs.
-If you wrap your hijab around your head in obedience to the One who holds your soul, then you can seek His protection each time you wear the hijab in your daily life.
+You can seek His protection each time you wear the hijab in your daily life.
 As Allah Almighty reveals in the Noble Quran:

 Just as a diamond is one of the most precious gemstones known to man, the hijab is even more beautiful than the rarest one.
 Because it is worn in complete and total submission to the Lord of the Worlds.